McZarya/-V-Bucks-Dealer/README.md

 3: Once it has finished installing all the dependencies, you can run start.bat.

-Reflux Softworks or its employees not responsible for anything you do with this bot.
+I am not responsible for anything you do with this bot.